-Students are discouraged from working more than a total of 24 hours per week across paid or unpaid positions, and require approval to do so.
+Students are discouraged from working more than a total of 24 hours per week across paid or unpaid positions.
 This includes paid and unpaid research, clinical, and teaching activities that are outside the student's primary laboratory (please note, for the purposes of this policy, a .50 FTE appointment is defined as 16 hours/week).
-Paid and unpaid research positions not involving direct clinical services (e.g., data analyst, position conducting literature reviews) are still reported as hours worked.
+Paid and unpaid research positions not involving direct clinical services are still reported as hours worked.
 For example, formal positions outside your primary mentor's laboratory such as clinical intake assessor, primary therapist (on a clinical trial), data analyst, or project director should be reported if takes you over 24 hours per week of total work.
 Therefore, all formal clinical and research positions (paid or unpaid) outside a student's primary laboratory are considered working hours as defined in the extra working hours policy below.

-Exceptions: Extra hours within your research lab or associated with informal research collaborations across laboratories (e.g., data analysis and manuscript write-ups, co-investigators on a research project) do not require reporting.
+As noted, extra hours within your research lab or associated with informal research collaborations across laboratories (e.g., data analysis and manuscript write-ups, co-investigators on a research project) do not require reporting.
 Also, engaging in support hours or extra activities at the PSC, up to 4 hours (e.g., PSC 4-hour externship), are exempted from this policy.

 Requests to work above 24 hours (i.e., funding source + 8 hours of externship) will be denied by the faculty in the absence of very strong justification by the student.
-If students have strong justifications for working above 24 hours (paid and unpaid), students can submit an Extra Hours Request Form (see Clinical Placements Policy and Procedures on our program website).
+If students have strong justifications for working above 24 hours (paid and unpaid), students can submit an Extra Hours Request Form (see Clinical Placements Policy and Procedures on our major website).
 It is extremely important that students seek clinical faculty approval prior to accepting any positions above a 24 hour workload.
 Upon completion of this form, the following steps should be taken: